Minecraft-GBT/docs/en/update.md

 - Emerald_Rail -> TEY0089
 - Added 树抱熊 to the sponsorship acknowledgments page
 - Added FXHY to the sponsorship acknowledgments page

+### July 8, 2024

+- Approved the main package application for 实践深空 (via MTRBBS)
+- Approved the main package application for 海沙城 (via MTRBBS)